School Improvement Grants

 The Department was granted a 5th year extension for the School Quality Improvement Grant in April 2022.
 This waiver extends the period of availability of SQIG grant funds into FY23.
 There will not be an additional allocation of funds for SQIG in FY23, only remaining funds from the previous fiscal year(s) will be available.
 Funds that were carried over into FY22 have a period of availability until 09/30/22.
 Funds originally allocated in FY22 have a period of availability until 09/30/23.

 FY23 Supplemental School Quality Improvement Grant Funding Guidance (July 2022)

 These School Improvement Grants (SIG) focused upon providing support for districts and schools to build their capacity to engage in inclusive, continuous, and targeted school improvement efforts to raise student achievement in a sustainable way.

-The application window for Cohort 4 and Cohort 5 opened September 26, 2016 and ended 5:00 PM on November 18th, 2016.
-No additional SIG grants will be awarded, as federal support for these specfiic grants is not expected in the future.
+No additional SIG grants will be awarded, as federal support for these specific grants is not expected in the future.

 Title 1 1003(g) Grant Waiver Guidance (January 2022)